 Not that I have overcome this self.
 I confess and admit to you as I write this that I have not.
 But, that brings me to the final point.

 The disciples were praying for boldness to preach the gospel, to do what Jesus told them to do, which was to proclaim the Gospel in Jerusalem and beyond – to the ends of the Earth.
 But, Jesus told them to wait… to wait and to pray.
-While they were waiting and they were praying, they were filled with the Holy Spirit.
+While they were waiting and praying, they were filled with the Holy Spirit.

 And when they had prayed, the place where they had gathered together was shaken, and they were all filled with the Holy Spirit and began to speak the word of God with boldness.Acts 4:31